18F/tts-buy-cloudgov-3pao/solicitation_documents/RFQ.md

 3.0 Requirements
 ================

-3.1 Third Party Assessment Organization
+3.1 3PAO Contractor
 ---------------------------------------

-The contractor must be a Third Party Assessment Organization (3PAO) that meets the following criteria:
+For the tasks described in the RFQ, the Contractor must be a 3PAO that meets the following criteria:

 -   The 3PAO has completed a Readiness Assessment, Initial Assessment,
     > or Annual Assessment for a FedRAMP PaaS cloud system;